zopefoundation/RestrictedPython/docs/contributing/index.rst

 Legal requirements to contribute to RestrictedPython
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-The projects under the zopefoundation GitHub organization, and therefore RestrictedPython, are open source and welcome contributions in different forms:
+The projects under the zopefoundation GitHub organization, and therefore RestrictedPython, are open source.
+We welcome contributions in different forms:

 * bug reports
 * code improvements and bug fixes